hvd007-harsh/Schoolwebsite/step.md

 then I made one route and intialize everything as per rule my next step is to made the student.js working as route

 See u in evening session
+08/06/2022
+TodAY i WILL MADE TEACHER LOGIN AND REGISTER STUDENT FROM THERE